RCA Records: The post-war 1940s

 RCA Victor marketed the 45 as a direct replacement for 10-inch and 12-inch 78 rpm records, which typically played for about three and four minutes per side respectively.
-The company also released some "extended play" (EP) 45s with playing times up to 7 minutes per side, primarily for some vocal collections and light classical selections, as typified by an Arthur Fiedler and the Boston Pops Orchestra disc featuring Tchaikovsky's Marche Slave and Ketèlbey's In a Persian Market.
-Boxed sets of four to six 45s were issued, each set providing about the same amount of music as one LP.
-(An extreme case of these boxed sets was the complete recording of the opera Carmen, featuring Risë Stevens and conducted by Fritz Reiner, which consisted of sixteen 45 rpm discs.)
-In the case of operas, symphonies and other complete recordings of classical music, there was an interruption every four minutes as one record side ended and another was started up.
+The company also released some "extended play" (EP) 45s with playing times up to 7 minutes per side, primarily for vocal collections and light classical selections, as typified by an Arthur Fiedler and the Boston Pops Orchestra disc featuring Tchaikovsky's Marche Slave and Ketèlbey's In a Persian Market.
+RCA Victor issued boxed sets of four to six 45s, each set providing about the same amount of music as one LP (an extreme example of these 45 rpm boxed sets was the complete 1951 recording of the opera Carmen, featuring Risë Stevens and Jan Peerce, conducted by Fritz Reiner, which consisted of sixteen 45 rpm discs).
+In the case of operas, symphonies and other complete recordings of classical music, there was an interruption every four minutes as one record side ended and another side began.
 These disruptive "side breaks", a nuisance long familiar to listeners of album sets of classical and operatic 78 rpm records, were minimized by an extremely fast automatic record-changing mechanism that was a core feature of RCA Victor's 45 players.
-Thanks in large degree to RCA Victor's massive five million dollar advertising campaign, the 45 became the preferred speed for pop music singles, overtaking U.S. sales of the same material on 78s by 1954, but Columbia's LP prevailed as the format for classical music and convenient one-disc "album" collections of eight or more pop songs.
-RCA Victor finally bowed to the inevitable and announced its intention to issue LPs in January 1950.
+Thanks in large degree to RCA Victor's massive five million dollar advertising campaign, the 45 became the preferred speed for pop music singles, overtaking U.S. sales of the same material on 78s by 1954, but Columbia's LP prevailed as the favored format for classical music and convenient one-disc "album" collections of eight or more pop songs.
+RCA Victor finally bowed to the inevitable and announced its intention to issue LPs in January, 1950.

+RCA Victor Award of Merit

+The RCA Victor Award of Merit was the company's top citation to its employees.
+It was awarded from 1945 until at least 1957, with the recipients joining the RCA Victor Award of Merit Society, which held dinners for them.
+A maximum of 15 employees were recipients of the award each year, with this number awarded between 1946 and 1952.
+A Mr Watters, who had been assistant director of personnel at Camden, won an award in 1946.
+In 1952, Paul Barkmeier and David Finn won awards.
+By 1953, around 100 employees had been recipients of the "coveted award", with only the third woman, Shirley Neuman awarded in that year, along with field engineer M. John Heffernan.